The Peshawar Lancers: The Russian Empire

 During the retreat southwards in 1880 from Kazan to central Asia, Grand Duke Nicolae, the de facto Czar, was told of a nun who was having visions of the future.
 Although cannibalism was rampant among the refugees, she had not been touched.
 When her dreams of the future proved useful, Nicolae ordered her kept alive at any cost.
 The Russian elite turned away from God after seeing the destruction of the Fall, and turned to worshiping Chernobog instead.

-Centered in Samarkand, Russia is roundly feared and despised for its Satan worshiping, and the ritualistic cannibalism used to terrorize the empire's Uzbek and Tajik subjects.
+Centered in Samarkand, Russia is roundly feared and despised for its Satan worshipping, and the ritualistic cannibalism used to terrorize the empire's Uzbek and Tajik subjects.
 Russia's Serpent Throne is kept afloat by the Sisterhood of True Dreamers, the descendants of the nun, and others like her.
 The males go mad from the dreams at puberty, so the females are the ones who are used.
 The Okhrana, Russia's secret police, proves to be a doubly effective espionage agency with the Dreamers' help.

 Bokhara is where the Cult of Malik Nous (the "Peacock Angel" worshipers) are headquartered.
 The priests have developed a cult based around the worship of Chernobog, after an old Slavic god of death (to which seem to be mutated elements of the Yazidi belief in the Peacock Angel).
 The extreme members of the cult desire to bring about the end of mankind.
 They are eager for another Fall to occur.
 These plotters are told that by killing the Raj's royal family, as well as Athelstane and Cassandra King, humanity will die, thus pleasing Chernobog.